TzuYaoHuang/CFD_Julia/README.md

 This repository contains fundamental codes related to CFD that can be included in any graduate level CFD coursework.

 # Modified from Tzu-Yao
 This forked repository adds support to python language with Jupyter notebook.
-Moreover, the typos in the original are pointed out explicitly in the Jupyter notebook
+Cases with similar equations are integrated into one Notebook instead of distributed into several folders.
+Moreover, the typos in the original are pointed out explicitly in the Jupyter notebook.
+Also, the original author claimed that Julia language is significantly faster than python even with vectorization (Table above Listing 30 in the Journal).
+However, ***the speeds between Julia and Python are actually comparable*** (within ~20% difference) at least when applying Python 3.9.13, NumPy 1.21.5, and SciPy 1.9.1 in Jupyter environment.
+It should be noted that the accuracy and efficiency of pyFFTW still seems better than the SciPy counterpart as mentioned in the tutorial.

 # Published manuscript
 For more details on this work, please refer CFD Julia: A Learning Module Structuring an Introductory Course on Computational Fluid Dynamics (https://www.mdpi.com/2311-5521/4/3/159)